 We have provided financial assistance to college students of color to help ease the pressure of rising costs for textbooks and other expenses.

-We have formed a partnership with Greylock Federal Credit Union to diversify the workforce at Greylock and provide an opportunity through education and training to our black youth.
+We have formed a partnership with Greylock Federal Credit Union to diversify the workforce at Greylock and provide an opportunity through education and training to our Black youth.
 Beginning in 2015, Greylock became a major sponsor of the annual Gather-In and will do so as well in 2016.

-In March 2014 we presented to the Pittsfield City Council a “Report Card on Race,” identifying goals and objectives: approval of an updated Affirmative Action plan by the city council that reflects the current needs of the community; fair and transparent hiring practices monitored by the Affirmative Action commission; full training and implementation plan throughout all city and school agencies; job description reviews to insure cultural competence; participation by the community of color on hiring committees; re-activate the human rights commission; address and change Pittsfield’s school-to-prison pipeline.
+In March 2014 we presented to the Pittsfield City Council a “Report Card on Race,” identifying goals and objectives: approval of an updated Affirmative Action plan by the city council that reflects the current needs of the community; fair and transparent hiring practices monitored by the Affirmative Action commission; full training and implementation plan throughout all city and school agencies; job description reviews to insure cultural competence; participation by the community of color on hiring committees; re-activation of the human rights commission; work to address and change Pittsfield’s school-to-prison pipeline.

-In January 2015, City Councilor Churchill Cotton and Mr. PowelI co- authored a petition to make the Affirmative Action Policy a city ordinance, giving the weight of law to it.
+In January 2015, City Councilor Churchill Cotton and Mr. PowelI co-authored a petition to make the Affirmative Action Policy a city ordinance, giving the weight of law to it.
 Revision of the policy before submission to the City Council fell into the able hands of the Affirmative Action Advisory Committee, chaired by Mary McGinnis, and it was adopted by the City Council in September 2015.
 Helping Ms. McGinnis and her committee were Darrin Lee of the City Solicitor’s Office; Ethan Klepetar, legal adviser to the NAACP, and Judy Williamson and Lenny Kates, committee chairs of the NAACP.